Skip Navigation

 Registry Examination

-The scope of knowledge for the Registry exam is defined in the National Institutes of Justice publication Death Investigation: A Guide for the Scene Investigator and further defined in the Performance Training Guidebook Checklist.
-For an online practice test, you can visit Occupational Research and Assessment.
+The scope of knowledge for the Registry exam is defined in the National Institutes of Justice publication Death Investigation: A Guide for the Scene Investigator and further defined in the Fundamental Tasks of Medicolegal Death Investigation.

-The 240 multiple choice examination covers factual knowledge, technical information, understanding the principles and problem-solving abilities related to the profession.
-Exams are offered online.
-There is an additional fee for paper/pencil format.
-The examination is divided into eight sections as outlined in the Checklist and in the Medicolegal Death Investigator training text (Clark, Ernst, Jentzen, and Haglund, 1994).
-This text may be purchased from Occupational Research and Assessment.
-Examinations are administered at local colleges, universities or approved testing centers through their testing departments.
-You have up to four hours to complete all eight multiple choice sections, which are:
+The 240 multiple choice examination covers factual knowledge, technical information, and understanding the principles and problem-solving abilities related to the profession.
+The examination is divided into 7 sections as outlined in the tasklist.
+You have up to 4 hours to complete all 7 sections, which are:

 Successful Completion of the Registry Examination

-Once you have passed the Registry examination, you become a Diplomate of the ABMDI (D-ABMDI).
-Certificants are issued a certification number that potential employers can ask for verification of certification.
+Once you have passed the Registry examination, you become an Associate (A-ABMDI) or Diplomate of the ABMDI (D-ABMDI).
+Certificants are issued a certification number.

 Registry Certification Fees